Valid Inference After Causal Discovery: Empirical Studies

+Finally, we investigate the behavior of greedy search, comparing the quality of the graph found via data splitting to the quality of the graph output by \textsc{noisy-ges} and the corresponding confidence interval widths.
+We consider a graph-generating model from the prior sections---the Erd\H{o}s-R\'enyi random graph.
+We take $d = 15$, set the edge weights to value between 2 and 4 and the average degree to 1 as before.
+We let $E_{\max} = 5$ and vary the cumulative $\epsilon$ from Lemma~\ref{lemma:GES_dp_guarantee} between $0.01$ to $0.32$.

-In Figure \ref{fig:split_comparison} we compare the quality of the graph found via GES with data splitting, denoted $\widehat G_{\mathrm{DS}}$, and the graph found via \textsc{noisy-ges}, denoted $\widehat G_{\textsc{noisy-ges}}$, in terms of the structural Hamming distance (SHD) to the true underlying graph $G^*$.
-In particular, we plot $\Delta_H(G^*,\widehat G_{\textsc{noisy-ges}}) - \Delta_H(G^*,\widehat G_{\mathrm{DS}})$, where we let $\Delta_H(G,G')$ denote the SHD between two graphs $G$ and $G'$.
-The blue entries correspond to our algorithm incurring lower SHD error and the red entries correspond to data splitting incurring lower SHD error, with the shade indicating the size of the difference.
-We see that, as we increase the number of variables, our algorithm consistently outperforms data splitting.
-Data splitting outperforms \textsc{noisy-ges} in the lowest-dimensional setting ($d=5$), which, as shown in the previous set of experiments on validity, coincides with the settings where inference after causal discovery is itself less problematic.
+In Figure \ref{fig:split_comparison_ges} we compare the quality of the graph found via GES with three data splitting baselines and the graph found via \textsc{noisy-ges}, in terms of the structural Hamming distance (SHD) to the graph found by using GES with the same score and full data.
+We see that our method has better quality at the expense of wider intervals as we increase $\epsilon$ and that it can achieve behavior similar to a multitude of data split choices depending on the noise parameter selected.